Teen who shot viral video tells Chauvin trial jurors it seemed Floyd ‘knew it was over for him’

-The teenager who brought before the world's eyes the events leading to George Floyd's death testified Tuesday in Derek Chauvin's murder trial that she documented the arrest because she saw his suffering and "it wasn't right."
+The teenager who brought before the world's eyes the events leading to George Floyd's death last spring testified Tuesday in Derek Chauvin's murder trial that the ex-Minneapolis police officer had a "cold look, heartless" as Floyd pleaded for his life.

-Darnella Frazier began her testimony late Tuesday morning in Hennepin County District Court and immediately fought to keep her emotions in check during questioning about what brought her to that south Minneapolis intersection on May 25, when Floyd was detained before dying that night.
+Darnella Frazier began her testimony late Tuesday morning in Hennepin County District Court and immediately fought to keep her emotions in check during questioning about what led her to that south Minneapolis intersection on May 25, when Floyd was detained before dying that evening.

+Now 10 months later, the 18-year-old Frazier was asked in court how being on the scene that night and seeing a white officer pinning a Black man to the pavement has affected her life.

+"When I look at George Floyd I look at my dad, I look at my brothers, I look at my cousins, my uncles because they are all Black.
+I have a Black father, I have a Black brother, I have Black friends.
+I look at that and how it could have been one of them."

+She added that there have been nights since then when "I've stayed up apologizing and apologizing to George Floyd for not doing more and not physically interacting and not saving his life.
+It's not what I should have done, it's what [Chauvin] should have done.

+Frazier also testified that she viewed Chauvin that night as having a "cold look, heartless.
+It didn't seem like he cared."

-The 18-year-old Frazier said she was walking with her preteen cousin to the Cup Foods and soon saw Floyd and the police presence.
+The young woman said she was walking with her 9-year-old cousin to the Cup Foods and soon saw Floyd and the police presence.
 She said he was "terrified, scared, begging for his life."

-She sent her cousin into the store and stood closer to where Floyd was pinned to the pavement.
-Frazier then took out her cellphone and recorded Chauvin on Floyd's neck as another officer kept watch a growing crowd of bystanders.
+She sent her cousin into the store and stood closer to where Chauvin had Floyd pinned.
+Frazier then took out her cellphone and recorded Chauvin on Floyd's neck as another officer kept watch a growing crowd of increasingly angry bystanders.

 Special Prosecutor Jerry Blackwell then showed Frazier a still image of Chauvin from her video as he knelt on Floyd's neck.
-He asked her if she recognized him.
+He asked her whether she recognized him.

-Asked who he was, she said: "This was the officer that was kneeling on George Floyds neck."
+"Yes," she whispered.
+"This was the officer that was kneeling on George Floyd's neck."

+Nelson was brief in his cross-examination, crafting his questions to set the scene as becoming increasingly hostile to the point of creating a potential threat to the officers.

+Frazier agreed with Nelson that bystanders were getting louder and more angry, but she added that she didn't think anyone was ever threatening to Chauvin.

 The second day of testimony began with a key witness picking up where he left off after telling how he repeatedly pleaded with Chauvin to set Floyd free.